eqNj/eqN-PD2-Filter/README.md

 ##### StrictLLD - This is essentially a copy of the SuperStrict filter level, however it will continue to show & even notify when a LLD crafting base drops.
 This level is designed for late ladder and/or targeted LLD item farming.

 ##### ShowRecipes - This level shows all crafting and upgrading recipes on any applicable items.
-It will also show the recommended level for LLD crafting on most LLD crafting bases.
+The crafting recipes can be found on magic items and on perfect gems.
+The upgrade recipes include information about the requirements for upgraded items.
+This filter level will also show the recommended level for LLD crafting on most LLD crafting bases.
 This level will show all runes necessary for runewords on any socketed non-magic (white) items.
 This level is not recommended for use while item finding, though it will never hide anything important.
 This filter level uses SuperStrict as a baseline but it does still show (not notify) all LLD crafting bases, as well as any and all non-magic (white) items that are either socketable or drop with more than a single socket.

 ###### The differences between these filters, relative to the Relaxed filter as a baseline, are further described below.
 All of these filters share the same leveling experience prior to character level 75.